d12frosted/elpa-mirror/stable-melpa/flucui-themes-readme.txt

+;;; Commentary:
+;;
-Fluc UI theme is a custom theme for Emacs, inspired by http://flatuicolors.com.
+;; Fluc UI theme is a custom theme for Emacs, inspired by ;; http://flatuicolors.com.
 It Has both light and dark variants.
-This file provides some utilities to load and switch themes.
+This ;; file provides some utilities to load and switch themes.